tdiprima/flow-compare/README.md

 # 🐻 Myflow: Workflow Orchestration Playground

-Welcome to **Myflow**, where pipelines roam free and tasks get tamed.
-This repo is a mini playground for exploring different **workflow management systems** — from the classics to the shiny new ones.
+This repo is a mini playground for exploring different **workflow management systems**.

 It's not production.
 It's **proof-of-concept territory**.
-Bring snacks, curiosity, and maybe Redis.

 ## 🗺️ What's Inside